elliotec/greenery/file.txt

-You're at the end of the road again.
+Never be led astray onto the path of virtue.